 In order to meet the physical and emotional needs of our students, Long Trail provides support and educational services for our community.
 This includes coordinating with outside healthcare professionals.

-If a student becomes ill or injured while at school, s/he must go to he Dean of Students or, during athletics, a coach.
+If a student becomes ill or injured while at school, s/he must go to the School Nurse or, during athletics, a coach.
 S/he may not leave campus without an adult’s knowledge and permission.
 A parent or guardian will be contacted if it is necessary for a student to go home.

-Beginning with the 2019-20 school year, students from new families must be fully vaccinated according to the State of Vermont, unless one of the following criteria is met:
+- Vaccination and Immunization Policy: A schedule of required vaccinations under Vermont state law is available from the school or your pediatrician.
+Students from new families must be fully vaccinated according to the State of Vermont, unless this criteria is met:

 - Medical Exemption: A reason for a medical exemption must be set forth in writing by a board-certified physician explaining that a particular immunization is detrimental to a child’s health.
 Such a medical exemption waives the requirement for that particular immunization until the immunization is no longer detrimental to the child’s health.

 Returning families may continue to assert a religious exemption, with a letter from an official religious leader on stationery from the family’s established church setting forth the religious exemption.
 A church will qualify under this policy only if it has qualified for tax-exempt status under section 501c of the Internal Revenue Code.

 Vermont no longer allows a “personal belief” exemption.